 We’ve rounded up some of the latest baby car seat and child car seat innovations, and explain how they will affect you and your child, especially if you’re shopping for your first baby car seat.

 Which? has tested child car seats for almost 50 years and we’re always on the look out for the latest car seat innovations to make your life as a parent easier and your baby safer.

 Before you take a look at our pick of some of the key child car seat trends visit our child car seat reviews to find the safest for your baby.

-If you’re not a member, why not take out a £1 trial subscription to Which?, which will give you access to all our reviews, from pushchairs to washing machines.
+If you’re not a member, join Which? today for access to all our reviews, from pushchairs to washing machines.

 iSize baby car seats

 Currently, choosing a car seat can be a confusing process.
 But iSize, a new Europe wide regulation, aims to make child car seat buying simpler and safer.
 It means that:

 - Car seats will have to pass more tests than currently required.

 - Children will remain rearward-facing in their baby car seat until at least 15 months.

 - Advice around buying a car seat will be consistent.

 - Child car seats will fit in all cars – at the moment many car seats only fit in certain cars.